VIBTOBIlab/DecoNFlow/docs/usage.md

 Several generic profiles are bundled with the pipeline which instruct the pipeline to use software packaged using different methods (Docker, Singularity, Apptainer) - see below.

-Note that multiple profiles can be loaded, for example: `-profile test,docker` - the order of arguments is important!
+Note that multiple profiles can be loaded, for example: `-profile docker,test` - the order of arguments is important!
 They are loaded in sequence, so later profiles can overwrite earlier profiles.

 If `-profile` is not specified, the pipeline will run locally and expect all software to be installed and available on the `PATH`.
 This is _not_ recommended, since it can lead to different results on different machines dependent on the computer enviroment.